-[report date]"
+[report date]ö

-5.3 If the Insurer's financial condition is deemed unsatisfactory, the Actuary must report an unsatisfactory opinion.
+5.3 If the Insurerøs financial condition is deemed unsatisfactory, the Actuary should report an unsatisfactory opinion.

-The Actuary must also report any plausible adverse scenarios that cause the Insurer to fall below the minimum regulatory capital requirement.
-Even though the Actuary may have signed a satisfactory financial condition opinion, the report must make it clear to the board that the Insurer might be prevented from writing new business by the regulators under these scenarios in the absence of capital enhancements.
+The Actuary should also report any plausible adverse scenarios that cause the Insurer to fall below the minimum regulatory capital requirement.
+Even though the Actuary may have signed a satisfactory financial condition opinion, the report should make it clear to the board that the Insurance Authority may exercise his powers of intervention which include, among other things, restriction on new business under these scenarios in the absence of capital enhancements.